sam2829/project-3-0s-and-Xs/README.md

   I decided to use a PlayGame class as my model.
 The game creates an instance of the PlayGame class to the game board to play the game.

-  The PlayGame class stores the board size, the grid positions of both the user and computer, players name and whos turn it is.
+  The PlayGame class stores the board size, the grid positions of both the user and computer, players name and who's turn it is.

-  The PlayGame class also has methods that help play the game, such as a print method to print out the current game board, players choice of grid postion, check to see if there has been a winner or a tie, switch turns between player and computer, method for computer to select a random grid postion computers turn and one to ask the user if they would like to restart the the game.
+  The PlayGame class also has methods that help play the game, such as a print method to print out the current game board, players choice of grid position, check to see if there has been a winner or a tie, switch turns between player and computer, method for computer to select a random grid position computers turn and one to ask the user if they would like to restart the game.

   ## Testing